Investing in Staff Development Activities Over the Long Run Pays Off

 - A sense of psychological security within the team

-In 2016 Forbes surveyed more than 66.000 team members in order to get an idea of the elements that make up a high performance team.
-They found that high performance teams had leaders who were inspiration, supportive, trustworthy, resolved conflicts as the came up, and communicated the vision of the team members’ mission on a constant basis to keep them on track.
+In 2016 Forbes surveyed more than 66.000 team members in order to get an idea of the elements that make up a high-performance team.
+They found that high-performance teams had leaders who were inspirational, supportive, and trustworthy, resolved conflicts as they came up, and communicated the vision of the team members’ mission on a constant basis to keep them on track.

 The importance of training and development in the workplace centres around human connection

 Teamwork comes down to knowing one another.
 We have a plethora of devices and communication methods at our disposal to get us in touch with one another-but research shows that it’s in-person meetings that tell us the most about a person.
 There are three main reasons why 3D meetings are important:

 - All of our senses are engaged when we meet in 3D